-Chronic migraine headache relief possible with outpatient surgeryJanuary 4th, 2013 in Diseases, Conditions, Syndromes /
+Chronic migraine headache relief possible with outpatient surgeryJanuary 4, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 When medications fail to eradicate debilitating migraine headaches, surgery could provide relief for certain patients.